Salt glacier: Geography

-Salt glaciers are mostly found in arid areas, where they will be preserved due to the dry climatic conditions.
+Salt glaciers are mostly found in arid areas, where they will be preserved because of the dry climatic conditions.
 Southern Iran hosts the majority of salt glaciers and the most active salt glacier in the world.
-The Kuh-e-Namak salt glacier is located in southeast Iran.
-This salt feature is composed of two salt glaciers and the larger one is 50–100 m thick and 3,000 m long.
+The Kuh-e-Namak salt glacier is in southeast Iran.
+It comprises two salt glaciers; the larger is 50–100 m thick and 3,000 m long.
 The summit of the feature is around 1,600 m above sea level.

 Significance

-Salt glaciers provide observable and tangible evidence demonstrating salt movement which allows scientists to further understand movement that occurs beneath Earth's surface.
-New studies of salt glaciers can help improve the understanding how salt tectonics work and how they influence the surrounding landscape.
+Salt glaciers provide observable and tangible evidence demonstrating salt movement that allows scientists to further understand movement beneath Earth's surface.
+New studies of salt glaciers can help improve the understanding of salt tectonic mechanisms and how they influence the surrounding landscape.
 Salt structures often have petroleum traps, which contain much of the oil in use today.
 The traps are also being studied to serve as potential storage vessels for waste and fuels.